LoraV/LoraV.github.io/_posts/2019-10-05-three-sounds.markdown

 date:   2019-10-05
 categories: death scenes
 ---
-Today' prompt: "Go outside and notice three distinct sounds.
+Today's prompt: "Go outside and notice three distinct sounds.
 Remove the labels and describe exactly what they sound like.
 Then write a story incorporating the sounds.

 Whooosh.
 Vvvvvvffff.
 Rrrrrrr.
 [The sound of traffic in the middle distance.]